Elliot999/Simple-for-loop-done-3-different-ways/README.md

+Simple for loop done 3 different ways.

-print("Simple-for-loop-done-3-different-waysSolution to task 3.2.1.6LAB: Essentials of the for loop in Python Essentials 1 by Python Institutes.") print("Done 3 different ways")
+Solution to task: "3.2.1.6LAB: Essentials of the for loop in Python Essentials 1 by Python Institutes."